gospodinp/torei-rpg/rules.md

 ![Shamed reduces the die size of your [Heart] from `#`{.d6} to `#`{.d4}.](icons/lorc/originals/svg/paranoia.svg)

-## Permanent Harm
+## Scar

-When you take Permanent Harm, your character gains a scar.
+The gentlest form of permanent harm is a Scar.

 * Take a new `1`{.d4} Trait or Relationship.
 * Or add `1`{.d4} to an existing Trait or Relationship.

-## Serious Permanent Harm
+## Trauma

-Serious Permanent Harm is what begins to undo you as a character.
+Trauma is what begins to undo you as a character.

 * Remove `1`{.d6}, `1`{.d8}, or `1`{.d10} from anywhere on your sheet.
 * Or reduce the die size of a Trait or Relationship by 2.